 Invincible Tour started from Ahmedabad in their own bus.

-Nearest Airport will be Ahmedabad.
+The nearest Airport will be Ahmedabad.

-WHAT & WHEN TO DO
+WHAT TO DO IN POLO FOREST

-Here are all the details about we did when we went to Polo Forest, with Invincible NGO.
+Here are all the details about what we did when we went to Polo Forest, with Invincible NGO.
 You can take some inspiration from this Polo Forest travel guide and choose to visit spots as we did or refer to what schedule we followed.

 - Depart from Ahmedabad at 1:30 AM.